Childhood Trauma and Relationship PTSD

 We have several experiences throughout our lives.
 Those experiences get processed by our brain.
 Our mind stores the lessons we learn from those experiences and lets go of the parts of the experience that we don’t need.

 Trauma is when our brain is unable to process experiences like it normally does.
-The experience separates from the emotions, thoughts and physical sensations it generated.
+The experience gets stuck in our brain in its raw unprocessed form with the negative beliefs that were generated, physical sensations and feelings you felt.

-These fragmented parts of the experience take on a life of their own and start influencing our present.
+You might forget details of the experience or the experience itself but the feelings, physical sensations and believes that was generated due to the experience take on a life of their own and start influencing our present.

 Traumatic experiences also influence our belief system.
 We tend to develop negative beliefs like, “I cannot trust anyone”, “I am not lovable”, “I will always be alone”, etc.